dexternguyen56/stock-prediction-UI/README.md

-**Visualized stock prediction model with React and Three.js and deployed the ML server with Flask on Amazon EC2**
+**Visualized stock prediction model with React and Three.js and deployed the ML server with Flask on Amazon EC2 and MongoDB**

 An enhancement to the collaborative project to predict stock price using Regression and Neural Network Models.